karetkaz/cimpl/extras/Cmpl.md

 Expression statements such as `a * 4;` are considered invalid.

 # Declarations

-Declarations adds new types, functions or variables to the program.
+Declarations adds new variables, functions or types to the program.

 **[Syntax](Cmpl.g4)**

 ```antlrv4
 declaration
     : qualifiers? 'enum' identifier? (':' typename)? '{' propertyList '}'                              # EnumDeclaration